Journeyman1337/Journey-CPP-Style-Guide/README.md

 ## Hungarian Notation

-Hungarian notation must be used in the specific cirumstances which have been identified as potentially confusing.
+Hungarian notation must be used in the specific circumstances which have been identified as potentially confusing.
 It must not be used in any situation other than what is listed here.

 * Template arguments that accept types must be named ending with "_TTARG".
 * Template arguments that accept values must be named ending with "_TARG".